 Subject to the Personal Property Securities Act 2009 (Commonwealth), the Corporation may, if it has received notice of any mortgage, charge, lien, interest, trust or encumbrance over, or contract relating to, any potatoes, refuse or withhold payment in respect of those potatoes until all parties claiming to be interested in respect of the potatoes advise the Corporation in writing as to the manner in which, and the persons to whom, the payment should be made, or, in case of dispute, until the claims of the respective parties have been determined by the State Administrative Tribunal, which determination the State Administrative Tribunal shall have power to make, on application made by any party to the dispute.

-[Section 31 inserted by No. 11 of 1995 s.
-42; amended by No. 55 of 2004 s.
+[Section 31 inserted: No. 11 of 1995 s.
+42; amended: No. 55 of 2004 s.
 718; No. 42 of 2011 s.
 8.]

 32. Payments by Corporation for ware potatoes for domestic market, determining amount of